Extremist reported by family pleads guilty to gun charge

 The FBI said Clark is a self-described white nationalist who followed Pittsburgh synagogue shooting suspect Robert Bowers on the Gab social media platform and referred to him as a “hero” in a post after the Oct.
 27, 2018, shooting.
 Bowers spewed anti-Semitic hatred on his Gab account before killing 11 people inside the synagogue, authorities said.

-Clark, then 30, was arrested after relatives called the FBI on Nov.
+Clark was arrested after relatives called the FBI on Nov.
 2 to report their concerns that he could be a danger to himself or others.
 Relatives told FBI agents that Clark became “really riled up” after his younger brother, Edward, shot and killed himself within hours of the Pittsburgh attack.

 “After the death of Edward Clark, Jeffrey Clark became more outspoken about his radical views, expressing them openly to his family members who were in the area following Edward Clark’s death,” an FBI agent wrote in an affidavit.
 “During these conversations, Jeffrey Clark defended Robert Bowers’ killings at the Tree-of-Life Synagogue.
 Jeffrey Clark also stated that he and Edward Clark had both fantasized about killing ‘Jews and blacks.'”